 Now, if you only want to apply for one card, you will still get at least half of the points required.
 If you are going to go this route and are eligible for a business card, apply for the Southwest Rapid Rewards Performance Business Credit Card as it is offering the highest welcome offer and will also not count against your Chase “5/24” status.

 Now, if you are not eligible for a business card, all three Southwest personal cards will still get you half way there.
-They are also much easier to get approved for then business cards.
-With all three cards and the current limited time offer, you’ll earn 40,000 points after you spend $1,000 within the first three months.
+They are also much easier to get approved for than business cards.

 I am definitely excited to continue my streak with the Southwest Companion Pass for the next two years.
 The Companion Pass has already taken my family to Ft.
 Lauderdale, Orlando, Tampa, Ft.
 Myers, Cancun, Aruba, Punta Cana, Los Angeles, San Francisco, Detroit, Phoenix, Denver, Salt Lake City and Washington DC (and I am sure many others that I am forgetting).